Table of Contents

 - Have visibility into every virtualized operating system including patches and installed software

-- Understand all application dependencies and how they support business services
+- Understand all application dependencies and how multi-cloud support business services

 - Include cloud assets as configuration items (CI) within the CMDB to maintain proper ITSM processes

-- Leverage CI’s and relationships to support decision making (e.g., change approval or release planning) and resolve incidents and problems quickly
+- Leverage CI’s and relationships to get support from multi-cloud support for decision making (e.g., change approval or release planning) and resolve incidents and problems quickly

 - Ensure your servers are being patched and know when new systems and processes are spun up, how they relate to each other, and how they evolve over time